 There are several different kinds injections that you could try to soften wrinkles.
-You could try the obvious kind of anti-wrinkle injections such as Botox.
+You could try the obvious kind of anti-wrinkle injections such as toxins.
 But it depends a bit on the wrinkles.
 There are other injections out there, too, injections which might suit you better.
 Want to know more?
 Read on!

 1) Anti-wrinkle injections – best for dynamic wrinkles

-The first kind of injection that people will think of to treat wrinkles is Botox.
-Botox is a branded form of botulinum toxin A, a nerve toxin.
-When this is injected into the muscles that, say, are pulling your forehead into a frown, it will reduce their ability to contract.
-Botox isn’t the only kind of anti-wrinkle injection.
+The first kind of injection that people will think of to treat wrinkles is toxins. toxins is a branded form of botulinum toxin A, a nerve toxin.
+When this is injected into the muscles that, say, are pulling your forehead into a frown, it will reduce their ability to contract. toxins isn’t the only kind of anti-wrinkle injection.
 Other brands of wrinkle-relaxing botulinum toxins include BoCouture and Dysport, both of which will do the same job.
 If you’re wondering what ‘dynamic wrinkles’ are – they are wrinkles that are formed by the dynamic movement of your face.
 So there isn’t much sign of dynamic wrinkles until you frown, or scrunch your eyes up in a smile, and then these lines spring into focus.